yldio/asap-hub/docs/decision/03-data-storage.md

 ## Context

 The ASAP Hub has to store data about users and usage of the application.
-To make that decision, we need to take into consideration the data model and data access patterns the application needs.
+To decide how to implement our data storage, we need to take into consideration the data model and data access patterns the application needs.

 ## Data Model